-The company started life as Dojo4Life Ltd - a Dojo is a space for meditation and personal learning.
+The company started life as Dojo4Life Ltd. A Dojo is a space for meditation and personal learning.
 Founder Graham Boyd was a corporate turnaround specialist who used his coaching skills to form effective teams of people capable of helping a company to recover.
 In Evolutesix, staff offer "a complete system of methods and a safe place to develop your capability so that you can make a difference to your life, your business, and the world."
 Graham Boyd lost confidence in the way companies are run because of his experience as a turnaround specialist (traditional companies are 'unfixable' because their constitutions are archaic).
-Adopting a FairShares constitution with commitments to multi-stakeholding, equitable participation and fair rewards is part of an effort to redesign companies that are enabling for offers people.
+Adopting a FairShares constitution with commitments to multi-stakeholding, equitable participation and fair rewards is part of an effort to redesign companies so that they are more enabling for people.
 An articulation of Graham's thinking and intentions was broadcast in an Ellen McArthur lecture during the '2017 Disruptive Innovation Festival'.